vincentnanai/academic-projects/README.md

 # academic-projects
-Electrical and Communications Engineering Coursework Projects from from Year 1 to Year 4 PNG UoT.
+Electrical and Communications Engineering Coursework Projects from Year 1 to Year 4 PNG UoT.